 - 1 L carton organic chicken broth

 - Heat stockpot over medium heat.
 Add oil and cook onions, carrots, and garlic.
-Add salt and cook until tender, about 5 minutes, stirring occasionally so garlic does not burn.
+Add 1 ½ teaspoon salt and cook until tender, about 5 minutes, stirring occasionally so garlic does not burn.

-- Add chicken and skimmed water to the onions and carrots in the stockpot.
+- Add chicken and stock to the onions and carrots in the stockpot.

 - Add the 1L carton of organic chicken broth.

-- Bring entire mixture to a boil, then reduce heat to low and let simmer for at least 1 hour (3-4 hours is best).
+- Bring entire mixture to a boil, then reduce heat to low and let simmer for at least 1 - 1 ½ hours.
 Cover with lid, leaving a small gap.

 - Remove chicken pieces from the soup.
 Add tender vegetables (broccoli, cauliflower, zucchini, etc.) to the soup.